The module lifecycle stage: Preview

 cores: 2

-A current supported Hive Metastore version is 4.2.0
+The currently supported Hive Metastore version is 4.2.0.

-Our images for running Hive Metastore containers are based on distroless architecture.
+Our container images for running Hive Metastore are based on the distroless architecture.

-Hive Metastore can be configured to connect to various external services, such as databases and object stores, through the externalConnections configuration in your YAML specification.
+Hive Metastore can be configured to connect to various external services, such as databases and object stores, using the externalConnections section in the YAML specification.

-The metastore supports PostgreSQL as an external database backend with two credential management modes.
+Hive Metastore supports PostgreSQL as an external database server.

 database: